2017 Ioniq Electric Review: Hyundai’s All-New EV Hatchback

 Stopping Power

-Hyundai engineered the Ioniq for one-pedal driving capability, so that you rarely have to use the brake pedal.
+Hyundai engineered the Ioniq for one-pedal driving capability so that you rarely use the brake pedal.
 Instead, the car will use its regenerative braking system to slow the car when you lift off the accelerator.
-It’s a novel way to drive that takes some getting used to, but it encourages the use of the braking system to help convert that energy into electricity that gets fed back into the battery.
-Presumably, it also prolongs the life of the friction brakes, so a set of pads and rotors will last longer than they would in a conventional car, and require less frequent replacement.
+It’s a novel way to drive that takes some getting used to, but it encourages using the braking system to help convert that energy into electricity that gets fed back into the battery.
+Presumably, it also prolongs the life of the friction brakes, so a set of pads and rotors will last longer than they would in a conventional car and require less frequent replacement.

 2017 Ioniq Electric Vehicle (EV)